MinervaWare/well/README.md

   </p>
 </div>

-# NOTE
+> [!WARNING]

-* Wellang is in an extremely early state with pending syntax changes and the development of the compiler.
+> Wellang is in an extremely early state with pending syntax changes and the development of the compiler.
 MAKE SURE you keep wellang up to date!

 # About